 There is nothing quite like a walk on a wooded path on a Summer morning.
 Mostly, the journey goes on as expected but, from time to time, I find myself engulfed in a pungent aroma of honeysuckle or jasmine.
 I am at once overwhelmed and enraptured by the encounter.
 It reconnects me to the beauty that is beyond me.
 My heart is flush with wonder and gratitude.

 I have always been delighted by the 17th Century French traditional Christmas Carol – Quelle est cette odeur agreeable? or Whence is That Goodly Fragrance Flowing?
 Our senses are windows to the beauty that is beyond us, above and below us.
-Gifts should be seen, heard, touched, smelled and tasted.
+God means for his gifts to be seen, heard, touched, smelled and tasted.

 “Whence is the goodly fragrance flowing,